 While we want employees to deliver 100% every day at work, pushing them too much can lead to burnout.
 This can cause major problems down the line aside from the decline in productivity.

 Encourage them to have a healthy work-life balance.
-You can increase the number of your vacation leave allowance, organise game nights every month, or offer discounted gym memberships.
+You can increase the number of your vacation leave allowance, organize game nights every month, or offer discounted gym memberships.

 Most importantly, you have to assess the workload and distribution among each team and the members.
 Maybe it’s time to hire a new employee.

-Growth is an important aspect for many professionals.
-Companies who encourage employees to take career development studies, keep up with latest technological changes in the industry, and trust their employees with important work are rewarded with loyalty.
+Growth is an important aspect of many professionals.
+Companies that encourage employees to take career development studies, keep up with the latest technological changes in the industry, and trust their employees with important work are rewarded with loyalty.